ejscott1/a1111-base/README.md

 - GPU: A4500/A5000 (solid) or A40/4090 (faster)
 - Volume: mount persistent volume at /workspace
 - Port: expose 7860
-- Env (with extension installs enabled):
+- Env (with extension installs + xFormers enabled):
-  WEBUI_ARGS=--listen --port 7860 --api --data-dir /workspace/a1111-data --enable-insecure-extension-access
+  WEBUI_ARGS=--listen --port 7860 --api --data-dir /workspace/a1111-data --enable-insecure-extension-access --xformers
 - Connect → HTTP once running.

 ## First use